 (D) Are culturally responsive; and

-(E) Are trauma sensitive.
+(E) Are trauma informed.

 (2) In addition to the other requirements described in this rule, a coach with whom a school district collaborates under this rule must:

-(a) Be experienced working with, and be able to engage, a wide variety of stakeholders; and
+(a) Be experienced working with, and be able to engage, Tribal Nations and a wide variety of education partners and Tribal community education partners; and

 (b) Have a demonstrated history of using a collaborative approach to problem solving.